CliveC99/pp5/README.md

 # Models
 ## Custom Models

+***These can be viewed inside the 'My Account' dropdown, users have to be logged in for these options.***

 1. For my first custom models I decided to make a contact page for a site user to get in contact with the site admins.
 This can be viewed on the admin panel when users interact.
    - ``full_name = models.CharField(max_length=50, null=False, blank=False)``
    - `` email = models.EmailField(max_length=254, null=False, blank=False)``
    - ``description = models.TextField()``
 2. For my second custom models I decided to make a newsletter form for a site user to subscribe to.
-The emails registered can be viewed in admin panel when a user subscribes.
+The emails registered can be viewed in the admin panel when a user subscribes.
    - ``email = models.EmailField(max_length=254, null=False, blank=False)``
   3. For my third custom model I decided to make a job application form for interested site users to apply for a job.
-The applications can be viewed in the admin panel when a user apply for a selected job through the dropdown choice box in the form.
+The applications can be viewed in the admin panel when a user applys for a selected job through the dropdown choice box in the form.
      - `` full_name = models.CharField(max_length=50, null=False, blank=False)``
      - ``job_choices = [
         ("Store Manager", "Store Manager"),